-Search for nursing associate vacancies at jobs.nhs.uk and ucas.com for directentry courses.
+Search for trainee nursing associate vacancies at jobs.nhs.uk and ucas.com for direct-entry courses.

-Nursing healthcare assistants have

-a key role in routine nursing care, such as taking and recording temperatures, helping patients with washing, and spending time talking to and reassuring patients.
+Nursing healthcare support workers have a key role in routine nursing care, such as taking and recording temperatures, helping patients with washing, and spending time talking to and reassuring patients.

 There are no minimum entry qualifications, but you'll need a good general education.
 You may be able to extend your role and qualifications while earning a salary.
-Apprenticeships in nursing care and related roles are often available.
+Apprenticeships in nursing care and related roles are often available